ZerBea/hcxdumptool/docs/example.md

 hcxdumptool --bpfc="wlan addr1 ccce1edc3bee or wlan addr2 ccce1edc3bee or wlan addr3 ccce1edc3bee or type mgt subtype probereq" > attack.bpf
 ```

+> [!NOTE]
+> Do not(1) filter undirected PROBEREQUEST frames!
+They can contain PreSharedKeys!
+> If you don't want hcxdumptool to respond to PROBEREQUESTs set --proberesponsetx=0

 The full command to create a BPF to _protect_ ccce1edc3bee would be as follows:

 ```